MitkoValt/MitkoValt/README.md

 ## 💡 About Me

-In a world where AI is becoming ubiquitous and raises many questions about its role in society and its interaction with individuals, I'm particularly fascinated by the ways **AI can be used to help people**.
+I specialize in AI, computer vision, and image processing, with a focus on how artificial intelligence can enhance healthcare through more accurate diagnostics, innovative solutions, and improved treatments.
+My background spans research, innovation management, and software development, enabling me to work across the entire lifecycle of intelligent healthcare technologies.

-One area that excites me most is **medicine** – because it allows AI to be used for **good**, while combining two of my favorite domains:
+What excites me most is the intersection of medicine and AI — where technology can directly improve lives while bringing together two of my favorite domains:

-- 📷 Image understanding
+📷 Image Processing
-- 🤖 Machine learning algorithms
+🤖 Machine learning algorithms

-I'm highly motivated to contribute to **AI-driven solutions** that support medical diagnosis, imaging, and treatment – and always eager to learn and grow in this field.
+I’m driven to develop AI-powered solutions that support medical diagnosis, imaging, and treatment — and I’m constantly learning, experimenting, and building to push these ideas forward.

 ---